sportradar/elixir-workspace/workspace/README.md

 ### Core features

+The core features of `Workspace` are:

   * **Non intrusive** - zero dependencies for your elixir projects.
   * **Run tasks efficiently** - includes a `mix workspace.run` command for orchestrating where each task will be executed; test only affected projects by a change, format only modified projects, or partition your executions, reducing significantly CI times.
   * **Enforced boundaries** - tag your projects and enforce boundaries between projects, facilitating architectural consistency.
   * **Consistency Checks** - includes a `mix workspace.check` command
   for linting your workspace; ensure that all projects have the same versions of external dependencies, or that all projects have valid maintainers.
   * **Arbitrary folder structure** - you can create your projects wherever you wish under the workspace root, no assumptions are made.

 ### The workspace folder structure